All guides

 🧤Disposable latex or nitrile medical gloves

-🥄Disposable plastic spoon or spatula
+🥄Single-use plastic spoon

 🏷️Label or marker to identify the sample